Crypto Market Report: How Bitcoin & Co. Are Moving Today | news

 Here you can easily buy and sell Bitcoin

-The Ripple is worth $ 1.065 on Friday.
-The Ripple price fell compared to the previous day when it was still at 1.094 US dollars.
+The ripple is worth $ 0.9616 on Monday.
+The Ripple price fell compared to the previous day when it was still at 1.050 US dollars.

-The NEO is worth $ 49.40 Friday.
-The NEO price fell compared to the previous day when it was still trading at US $ 50.69.
+The NEO is worth $ 43.75 on Monday.
+The NEO price fell compared to the previous day when it was still trading at US $ 48.20.

 Finanzen.net editorial team